 No special remedy exists for franchisees under the MSRCPA regarding violations of disclosure requirements.
-Therefore, unless otherwise provided in the franchise agreement, franchisees need to base any claims for damages on the general principles of contract under the Civil Code (Act No. 89, 1896).
-In the event of fraudulent disclosure of information, franchisees can rescind the franchise agreement (Civil Code, article 96).
-If there is a material misunderstanding about the franchise agreement, the franchisee can claim that the franchise agreement is void (Civil Code, article 95).
+Therefore, franchisees need to base any claims to cancel or rescind on the general principles of contract under the Civil Code (Act No. 89, 1896).
+For example, in the event of fraudulent disclosure of information, franchisees can rescind the franchise agreement (Civil Code, article 96) and if there is a material misunderstanding about the franchise agreement, the franchisee can claim that the franchise agreement is void (Civil Code, article 95).